 The Board's primary role is to protect and enhance long-term shareholders' value.
-Its responsibilities are distinct from Management responsibilities.
-It sets the overall strategy for the Group and supervises executive Management.
+Its responsibilities are distinct from Management's responsibilities.
+The Board sets the overall strategy for the Group and supervises executive Management.
 To fulfil this role, the Board sets strategic direction, establishes goals for Management and monitors the achievement of these goals, thereby taking responsibility for the overall corporate governance of the Group.